 Under the leadership of founding artistic director Jackie Hawley, Cantiamo choristers develop artistic and musical competence through the study and performance of a diverse repertoire of music in numerous languages and traditions.
-Since its inception, the choir has premiered over twenty-five Canadian choral compositions and supported local composers by commissioning new works for treble choirs.
-Cantiamo has performed in venues from Newfoundland to Iqaluit, including Ottawa’s City Hall, the Canadian Museum of History, the Canada and World Pavilion, and the National Arts Centre.
+Since its inception, the choir has premiered over thirty-five Canadian choral compositions and supported local composers by commissioning new works for treble choirs.
+Cantiamo has performed in venues from Newfoundland to Iqaluit, including Ottawa’s City Hall, the Canadian Museum of History, the Canadian Museum of Nature, and the National Arts Centre.

 The Cantiamo Training Choir, geared towards children 7 to 11 years of age, teaches fundamental ensemble and vocal skills in an open and encouraging environment.
 The Training Choir is also directed by Jackie Hawley and supported by dedicated volunteer mentors from the main choir.
 Through the immersive experiences of rehearsal and performance, the Training Choir program seeks to instill a lifelong passion for music in its choristers, and teach them values of community and communication which they will carry with them for the rest of their lives.

 Jackie Hawley is the founding Artistic Director of the Cantiamo Choirs of Ottawa.
 She has conducted and toured internationally with adult, youth and children’s choirs and has been a clinician for choirs and schools throughout Canada for nearly 30 years.